Billie Eilish’s Glastonbury set was 90 minutes of noir-pop catharsis – review

 But while stylistic forebears such as Frank Ocean and The xx have delivered subdued, glowering festival headline shows building to one dramatic crescendo, Eilish skilfully conducts a deeper and more dynamic experience.
 Blessed with a debut album of dank pop bangers and a richer, more introspective follow-up – last year’s Happier Than Ever – she skips easily between starting visceral pity parties with “bellyache” and a fantastic “bad guy”, charming us with her childhood home videos on “Getting Older”, and pausing the show for a self-help therapy session.

-The much rumoured guest appearance from Harry Styles doesn’t happen, but it likely would have been overshadowed by the all-out rock’n’roll climax of “Happier Than Ever”.
+The much rumoured guest appearance from Harry Styles doesn’t happen, but it probably would have been overshadowed by the all-out rock’n’roll climax of “Happier Than Ever”.
 Alternative pop has arrived, with an almighty bang.

 Register for free to continue reading